onyewuenyi/OnyewuenyiSenpai/id=1-algorithmic-probelm-solving.md

 # Algorithmic Probelm Solving
 ## [`Decomposition`](https://en.wikipedia.org/wiki/Decomposition_(computer_science))

 ## Problems are contain sub-problems.
-These sub-problems may not be clearly and/or cleanly define; so you may need to create that mental model yourself
-It is import to be able to change your perspective of the problem into a narraow view of only the sub-probelm.
+These sub-problems may not be clearly and/or cleanly define; so you may need to create that mental model yourself It is import to be able to change your perspective of the problem into a narraow view of only the sub-probelm.
 Focus and think about the diff solutions to this sub problem

+## Each State, Frame, Iteration perform N

+## Top-down Problem Solving...Working with Abstractions
+If you did have a magic operation, tool, function, class, or N how would you solve the problem.
+Clearly communicate this to yourself verbally or visually.
+This will ease the task of uncoving patterns in the problem that can be exploited.

+## Exploit Failure

 ## Tags